OpenLiberty/ci.ant/docs/compileJSPs.md

 ## compileJSPs task
 ---

-The 'compileJSPs' task will compile JSP files.
+The 'compileJSPs' task compiles JSP files.
 It has two modes of operation.
 The first mode compiles the JSP files in a specified war file and merges the compiled JSP files back in the war file.
 The second mode compiles the JSP files from a source directory.
 To compile the JSP files, the task requires a running Liberty server.
 It creates and starts a server in order to compile the JSP files.

 #### Parameters